Will The Housing Market Crash in 2020?

 This results in less churn in the housing market and fewer available existing homes on the market.
 At the same time, Generation Xers were hard hit by the Great Recession.
 They’ve really only recovered since 2012.

 This means that Generation Xers are much more likely to remain in the rental market than prior generations at that age.
 This drives up rental rates and eats into the rental supply.
 Yet this generation hasn’t abandoned the dream of owning a home, increasing demand for starter homes.

 Housing Market Predictions 2020

-According to a survey published by WSJ, some 59% of private-sector economists surveyed in recent days said the the economic expansion that began in mid-2009 expansion was most likely to end in 2020.
-An additional 22% selected 2021, and smaller camps predicted the next recession would arrive next year, in 2022 or at some unspecified later date.
+According to a survey published by WSJ, some 59% of private-sector economists surveyed in recent days said the economic expansion that began in mid-2009 was most likely to end in 2020.
+An additional 22% selected 2021, and smaller camps predicted the next recession would arrive the following year, in 2022 or at some unspecified later date.

 In a research report in which Zillow surveyed 100 real estate experts and economists about their predictions for the housing market, it disclosed that almost 50% of all survey respondents said the following recession will initiate in 2020, with the first quarter of the year referred to the most as to when the recession will start.